DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

             - 🔥quality assurance
             - 🔥IT operations and
             - 🔥Information security (introduced in the DevSecOps model)
+        - DevSecOps is a software development approach incorporating automated cybersecurity checks into its CI/CD pipeline automation.
+DevSecOps is a combination of Development (Dev), Security (Sec), and Operations (Ops).
 - 8.1.2 Maturity models (e.g., Capability Maturity Model (CMM), Software Assurance Maturity Model (SAMM))
     - Software Engineering Institute (SEI) (Carnegie Mellon University) created the Capability Maturity Model for Software (AKA Software Capability Maturity Model, abbreviated SW-CMM, CMM, or SCMM)
     - 🟢 **SW-CMM**:  I Must Do Quality Optimization 🟡 a management process to foster the ongoing and continuous improvement of an org's processes and workflows for developing, maintaining and using software